bemson/subetha-client-ax/README.md

 **Note:** The minified file was compressed by [Closure Compiler](http://closure-compiler.appspot.com/).

-Generally speaking, the standalone version of this plugin should not be installed manually, since it's bundled with the SubEtha-Client module.
+Generally speaking, the standalone version of this plugin should not be installed manually, since it's bundled with the SubEtha module.
+Install the [SubEtha module](https://github.com/bemson/subetha) instead - a rollup of the SubEtha-Client and recommended plugins.

 ### Package Managers

   * `npm install subetha-client-ax`
   * `component install bemson/subetha-client-ax`
   * `bower install subetha-client-ax`

+**Note:** The npm package uses `subetha-client` as a [peerDependency](https://www.npmjs.org/doc/files/package.json.html#peerdependencies).

 ### AMD